Gdoc/Admin

 This data maps an expected pathway based on what we know from how human-forest interactions evolve.

-As we explore in more detail in our related article, countries tend to follow a predictable development in forest cover, a U-shaped curve.7 They lose forests as populations grow and demand for agricultural land and fuel increases, but eventually they reach the so-called ‘forest transition point’ where they begin to regrow more forests than they lose.
+As we explore in more detail later on, countries tend to follow a predictable development in forest cover, a U-shaped curve.7 They lose forests as populations grow and demand for agricultural land and fuel increases, but eventually, they reach the so-called ‘forest transition point’ where they begin to regrow more forests than they lose.
+This can include both natural restoration, and forest plantations, which can have very different impacts from a biodiversity perspective.

-That is what has happened in temperate regions: they have gone through a period of high deforestation rates, before a slowing and reversal of this trend.
+That is what has happened in temperate regions: they have gone through a period of high deforestation rates before slowing and reversing this trend.

 However, many countries — particularly in the tropics and sub-tropics — are still moving through this transition.
 Deforestation rates are still very high.